VrandaaGarg/CodeX/README.md

-Certainly!
-Here is the README without the JavaScript code section:

 # CodeX

 Welcome to **CodeX**, a website where innovation meets excellence in web development.
 This README provides an overview of the website's features, structure, and functionality.